Don't miss our holiday offer - up to 50% OFF!

 Are the bumper plates sold individually or in pairs?

 Individually.
-Each listing is for one plate.
 Order two for a matching pair.

 Will Steelbody attachments and accessories work with racks from other brands?